 A content provider will create a podcast channel or feed.
 Within that channel, they will create programs or tracks.
 Every time a new track is created, the channel will automatically update content on subscribers’ computers.

 Your audience can listen to the files on their computer, or load them onto an MP3 player such as an iPod.

 8. How can people subscribe to my podcast?

 There are three ways they can subscribe.
 The most popular way is through an online service with software such as iTunes.
 Or, people can add your feed to their FeedBurner, that is, a program that accepts RSS (Really Simple Syndication) feeds.
 You can also embed your feed into the pages of your blog or website and they can listen to them there.

-How do people access the podcast recording files?
+9. How do people access podcast recording files?

 Most podcasts are saved in the format MP3 because it compresses the file so it will not take up a lot of room, while still maintaining high-quality sound.
 But the files are still pretty large and can lurch and skip if people try to listen to them directly from a file hosted on your blog to their own computer or player.

-Therefore, your best option is a podcast file hosting service.
-Some charge a per month and per total bytes storage feed.
+Therefore, your best option is a podcast file-hosting service.
+Some charge per month and per total bytes storage feed.
 But, since it is hard to predict how large some files will be, your best bet might be a service like SoundCloud.
-It’s a great service which offers unlimited storage for a low annual fee that works out to less than $15 per month.
+It’s a great service that offers unlimited storage for a low annual fee that works out to less than $15 per month.
 This will ensure you don’t eat up a lot of bandwidth on your site and your listeners get a great experience.